fin229/XSS_FocusedLabs/Cookiestealing/CookieStealing.md

 ## 5. Stealth Considerations

-* The PoC stores the cookie in a visible comment (loud).
+* The initial proof-of-concept exposed the cookie in a visible comment, which is not stealthy.
 * Stealthier options include:

   * Use `display:none` to hide the stolen data.